 Institutional technology will increase the outreach opportunities of the college over the next five years through its implementation and support of the college online presence, including web services, online classes, online registration, and a portal platform.
 This new technology will allow the college to support students both inside and beyond its geographic region.
-The main LCC web site is in need of updating so that the site looks current and works better with mobile devices.
+The main LCC web site is currently in process being replaced with a new design that will be mobile friendly and easier to use.